Are cash back credit cards worth it?

 No matter who you are, you’re pretty well guaranteed to spend hundreds of dollars on groceries each month.
 The Blue Cash Preferred® Card from American Express is perhaps the best grocery credit card, earning a whopping 6% cash back at U.S. supermarkets (6% back on up to $6,000 in purchases per calendar year, then 1% cash back.
 Terms apply).
 If you spend an average of $500 per month at the supermarket (my family of two spends nearly that), you’ll spend a full $6,000 each year, and earn $360 back.
 Cash back is received in the form of Reward Dollars that can be redeemed for statement credits.

-This card does come with a $0 introductory annual fee for one year, then $95 (see rates and fees), so you should deduct that from your final earning total.
+This card does come with a $0 introductory annual fee for the first year, then $95 (see rates and fees), so you should deduct that from your final earning total.
 In short, this card can net you $255+ in bonus cash for making purchases you plan to make anyway.

 In a similar vein, the Blue Cash Everyday® Card from American Express has no annual fee (see rates and fees) and earns 3% cash back for the same purchases (3% cash back on the first $6,000 spent at U.S. supermarkets, then 1% cash back.
 Terms apply).
 With this card, you can potentially earn $180+ if you spend $6,000 on groceries at U.S. supermarkets each year.
 Cash back is received in the form of Reward Dollars that can be redeemed for statement credits.

 If you spend more than $3,170 per year at the supermarket (~$265 per month), you’ll do better by using the Amex Blue Cash Preferred.